Current Advocacy Initiatives

 Military spouses play a silent role in support of our Armed Forces… The result?

-Among the top unemployment rates in the country, with NO formal recognition as a protected class.
+Among the top unemployment rates in the country, without national recognition as a protected class.

 - National Unemployment Rate (2020) 6.7% 6.7%